Code-Institute-Submissions/ms3-what-to-watch/README.md

 ## Deployment

-1. Createing GitHub repo for the project website.
+1. Createing GitHub repository for the project website.
 2. Creating all necessary files in the GitPod workspace that Heroku needs to deploy the project and pushed them to GitHub.
 3. Open Heroku.com and logged in, then in the upper right corner clicked on New/Create New App.